KernelGamut32/cloud-accel-aws-2024-public/week04/labs/lab01/README.md

     - Reboot your EC2 instance
     - Go back to Cloud9, click the radio button next to your Cloud9 environment, and click `Open in Cloud9`
     - In the terminal window, you can run `lsblk` to confirm new size
-* In the provided terminal, clone this repository using `git clone https://github.com/KernelGamut32/cloud-accel-aws-2024-public.git`
+* In the provided terminal from the `~/environment` folder, clone this repository using `git clone https://github.com/KernelGamut32/cloud-accel-aws-2024-public.git`
 * Navigate to the target folder using `cd cloud-accel-aws-2024-public/week04/labs/lab01/queue-deploy`; feel free to also explore the contents of the provided CDK files
 * Run `npm install` to install the required dependencies
 * Run `cdk bootstrap` in the terminal to bootstrap the CDK environment